Official IOCCC rules

 removes that copy in order to

-restore the contents if your submission to its original submission.
+restore your submission to its original submission state.

 Jump to: top